sujal-thakkar/ten-days-of-voice-agents-2025/README.md

 Remember, the goal is to learn, experiment, and build amazing voice AI agents.
 Don't hesitate to be creative and push the boundaries of what's possible with Murf Falcon and LiveKit!

 Good luck with the challenge!

 ---
+Disclaimer: "Coursera" is a registered trademark of Coursera, Inc. This project is an educational demo persona and is not affiliated with or endorsed by Coursera.

+---